cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

     ![DMA Assessment](assets/12.jpg)

-5. Now you are inside **virtual machine**.
+5. Now you are inside the **virtual machine**.

     ![DMA Assessment](assets/13.jpg)

-## Exercise 2: Setup powershell scripts and input excel file for DMA assessment
+## Exercise 2: Copying powershell scripts and input excel file for DMA assessment

 1. Click on **File Explorer** present in Taskbar at the bottom.
 Go to ```C:\Packages\Plugins\Microsoft.Compute.CustomScriptExtension\1.10.15\Downloads\0``` path.
 This folder contains ```DMA-INPUT-FILE.xlsx```, ```SMF_DMAPreReqAssessCombo_V5.8.ps1``` and ```Terminate.ps1``` files.